E2-BKI: Evidential Ellipsoidal Bayesian Kernel Inference for Uncertainty-aware Gaussian Semantic Mapping: Semantic Bayesian Kernel Inference

 \subsection{Limitations of S-BKI Framework}

-While S-BKI enables continuous semantic mapping, it suffers from three fundamental limitations in uncertainty handling that compromise reliability in complex environments.
-We highlight these gaps and propose corresponding solutions, as illustrated in \Fref{fig:cover}.
+While S-BKI enables continuous semantic mapping, its failures in complex environments can be analyzed in terms of three types of uncertainty.
+We highlight these three aspects and propose corresponding solutions, as illustrated in \Fref{fig:cover}.